pyccel/pyccel/joss-paper/paper.md

 # Statement of need

-TODO:
-- copy Introduction from old draft
-- include benchmarks

-Pyccel is a static compiler for Python 3, using Fortran or C as a backend language, with a focus on high-performance computing (HPC) applications.

-Pyccel's main goal is to resolve the principal bottleneck in scientific computing: the transition from prototype to production.
-Programmers usually develop their prototype code in a user-friendly interactive language like Python, but their final application requires an HPC implementation and therefore a new production code.
-In most cases this is written in a statically compiled language like Fortran/C/C++, and it uses SIMD vectorization, parallel multi-threading, MPI parallelization, GPU offloading, etc.

-We believe that this expensive process can be avoided, or at least drastically reduced, by using Pyccel to accelerate the most computationally intensive parts of the Python prototype.
-Not only is the Pyccel-generated Fortran or C code very fast, but it is human-readable; hence the expert programmer can easily profile the code on the target machine and further optimize it.

 The Python language has gained significant popularity as a language for scientific computing and data science, mainly because it is easy to learn and provides many scientific libraries, including parallel ones.
 While these scientific libraries are very fast, they are usually written in compiled languages such as Fortran and C/C++.
 User code written in pure Python is usually much slower; because Python is a dynamically typed language which introduces overhead in many basic operations.